jballhalla/jballhalla.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome!
-I'm Jon Ball (not to be confused with John Ball, my father, nor the 14th-century English priest of the same name, nor the protagonist of David Jones's 1937 "writing" *In Parenthesis*).
+I'm Jon Ball (not to be confused with John Ball, my father, nor the 14th-century English priest of the same name, nor the protagonist of David Jones's 1937 book *In Parenthesis*).

 About me: